Last Updated on June 3, 2023 by Dave Farquhar

 Advantages of pot metal

 The advantage of pot metal is that it’s very cheap, because it involves material that otherwise would have been wasted.
 In days of old, it was impossible to beat the cost of sweeping the floor and emptying pockets.
 It eliminates the need for any sorting or refining, since impurities rise to the top as it melts.
-They could pour off the impurities, called dross, then start casting parts.
+The workers could pour off the impurities, called dross, then start casting parts.
 It’s very efficient, as long as the requirements for the finished product aren’t very strict.
 The locknut on a kitchen sink is a good example.
 It needs to hold a thread, not rust, and hold up to big sets of pliers.
 Whatever shade of gray it ends up being is fine, it doesn’t need to be any specific color.
 And if the finish is a bit rough or uneven, no one will notice or care.

 Since it’s cheap and easy to mix up and work with, it’s good for prototyping and experiments to test concepts.
-Then if it works out, the item can be manufactured with a better material.
+Then if the concept works out, the item can be manufactured with a better, more suitable material.

 Disadvantages of pot metal

 Sometimes cheap random metal is good enough for the job.
 But newer manufacturing methods that allow for a finer level of detail, such as diecasting, have more specific composition requirements.
 Introducing trace amounts of lead into the mix can cause these alloys to break apart in a relatively short length of time, sometimes only 3-4 years, a phenomenon known as zinc pest.
 Suddenly, the practice of sweeping the floor to get more material for the mix goes from being smart and resourceful to being destructive.

 The unstable cooling point of the material can trap air pockets in the casting, leading to fragility or brittleness.
 When price is the main consideration, that may be okay.
 But when durability and repeatability are important, more sophisticated methods, such as diecasting, or even cast iron, are more appropriate.